evanrolfe/test/README.md

 Details:
 * (PASS) List yachtshare information
 * (FAIL) do NOT show terms and conditions field

 ### Yachtshare -> Edit: http://yacht-fractions.co.uk/yachtshare/edit/1
+* (FAIL) Validates: all required fields, valid email address, terms and conditions must be checked
+* (FAIL) Validates: a number is entered in share size, budget, length
+* (FAIL) Price field: input "10 000" - will force validation
+* (PASS) Price field: the following input should be accepted: "10000.00", "10,000"
+* (PASS) Convert feet to meters if feet selected

 ### Yachtshare -> Upload Files: http://yacht-fractions.co.uk/file/yachtshare/1
+* (PASS) able to upload
+* Displays (formatted) error message to user if file is too big
+* (PASS) admin able to select from file types "Private doc/photo", "Public header photo", "Public gallery photo"
+* (PASS) admin able to delete upload files
+* Resize images with width > 800px

 ### Yachtshare -> Find Buyers: http://yacht-fractions.co.uk/yachtshare/find_buyers/1
+* (PASS) Yachtshare's details already entered into buyer filter form
+* (PASS) Able to change filters
+* (PASS) Display "Introduce"/"Already Introduced" link next to each buyer to create introduction actionstep
+* (PASS) Able to use search box
+* (PASS) Able to select which columns to display

+Clicking on "Introduce" for a buyer in table
+* (FAIL) Validate form
+* (PASS) Put on hold if hold period is specified.
+* (PASS) Date automatically entered if this field is left blank
+* (PASS) Redirect to email form with email body generated from template if "Introduce with email" button is clicked.

 ### Yachtshare -> Deactivate
 * Sets yachtshare status to "deactivated"